TheRoks/therokscom/content/posts/2012/05/how-to-provision-managed-metadata-columns/index.md

 title: "How to provision Managed Metadata columns"
 path: "/how-to-provision-managed-metadata-columns/"
 tags: ["SharePoint"]
-excerpt: "This post will show you how to provision Site Columns that uses Managed Metadata in SharePoint 2010.
-Managed Metadata is one of the new and exciting features of SharePoint Server 2010.
-It allows you to centrally manage metadata terms and keywords."
+excerpt: "This post will show you how to provision Site Columns that uses Managed Metadata in SharePoint 2010 with a custom activation feature."
 created: 2012-05-06
 updated: 2012-05-06
 ---